-Light bulbs are an important part of each and every home.
-Typically, incandescent bulbs have a lifespan of around 900 hours.
-Based on usage of the bulbs for a period of eight hours a day, a bulb should last roughly about four months.
-If you have replaced bulbs recently and the lifespan doesn't seem to be all that it should, the cause may be problems with the fixture itself.
-Let's look over some possible causes of light bulb failure in you home.
-It's better to find these problems... sooner than later.
-Some may lead to electrical shorts or even a fire in your home.
+Light bulbs can't burn forever, and in reality, incandescent light bulbs have a lifespan of around 1,000 hours.
+Based on a usage of eight hours a day, a bulb should last roughly about four months.
+Compact fluorescent light bulbs (CFLs) are supposed to last much longer, but this is not always the case.
+If you have replaced bulbs recently and the lifespan doesn't seem to be all that it should be, the cause may be in the fixture itself or elsewhere in the circuit.

 High Voltage in the Home

 If the supply voltage to your home is too great, bulbs will generally burn brighter and burn out much faster.
 You can test for voltage at a standard (120-volt) electrical outlet, using a multimeter or a voltage tester; be sure you know how to do this safely because the power will be on.
 If a test reveals a voltage higher than 125 volts, have an electrician take a look at the problem, or contact your electric utility provider for recommendations.

 Another cause of bulbs burning out is excessive fixture vibration.
 A good example of this is a ceiling fan with a light fixture.
 When a fan blade becomes unbalanced, the fan starts to shake, and the vibration jiggles the bulb filament and shortens its life.
 The same problem is common with light bulbs in garage door openers.
 You can try a rough-service bulb to correct this problem.
 These bulbs have heavy-duty filaments to withstand vibration better.

 03 of 09